YonathanGuez/kubernetes_training/pod-concepts/3-volume/README.md

 - gRPC: Makes a gRPC health checking request to a port inside the container and uses its result to determine whether the probe succeeded.

+### Summary
+Startup Probes: Used to check if the application inside the Container has started

+Liveness Probes: Used to check if the container is available and alive.

+Readiness Probes: Used to check if the application is ready to use and serve the traffic

 ## Add Persistent Volume to the pod.